MediaComem/comem-archidep/ex/docker-compose-wopr.md

 exercise](./docker-compose-todolist.md#exclamation-deploy-it-on-your-cloud-server),
 except that:

-* You must of course use the WOPR repositories on your local machine, GitHub and your cloud server instead of the PHP todolist repositories.
+- You must of course use the WOPR repositories on your local machine, GitHub and your cloud server instead of the PHP todolist repositories.
-* You have already installed Docker on your cloud server, so no need to do it again.
+- You have already installed Docker on your cloud server, so no need to do it again.
-* An `.env` file is not required for WOPR since there is no sensitive value in the configuration (although you could use one to make the project more configurable).
+- An `.env` file is not required for WOPR since there is no sensitive value in the configuration (although you could use one to make the project more configurable).
-* Choose another `server_name`, e.g. `wopr-docker.john-doe.archidep.ch`, and
+- Choose another `server_name`, e.g. `wopr-docker.jde.archidep.ch`, and
   another nginx site configuration file name, e.g. `wopr-docker`.

-If you follow the previous exercise's instructions and take these changes into account, you should be able to easily replicate your Compose WOPR deployment on your cloud server and access it at http://wopr-docker.john-doe.archidep.ch!
+If you follow the previous exercise's instructions and take these changes into account, you should be able to easily replicate your Compose WOPR deployment on your cloud server and access it at http://wopr-docker.jde.archidep.ch!

 ## :checkered_flag: What have I done?